-I will never smack, shake or hurt your child.
-I will not humiliate your child.
+We will never smack, shake or hurt your child.
+We will not humiliate your child.

 If a child misbehaves I will let you know by either texting, you or by ringing you later after collection.
 Some children can become upset if the incident is retold in front of them.
 I will also inform you of how the matter was dealt with.
 In most cases the matter will not require any further action, punishing a child hour after an incident achieves nothing but confusion and upset.

-There may be times when I will need to physically intervene or restrain a child to prevent or stop an incident taking place, this could be when I child is, has or is about to scratch, bite or hit another child or run into a road etc. Please see Physical Intervention Information for Parents for more details.
+There may be times when we will need to physically intervene or restrain a child to prevent or stop an incident taking place, this could be when one child is, has or is about to scratch, bite or hit another child or run into a road etc. Please see Physical Intervention Information for Parents for more details.

-I will explain to the child, according to their age and understanding that their actions are unacceptable behaviour.
-For younger child this may be by my tone of voice and facial expressions rather than lots of words.
+We will explain to the child, according to their age and understanding that their actions are unacceptable behaviour.
+For younger child this may be by our tone of voice and facial expressions rather than lots of words.

 It may be necessary for me to exclude the child from an activity and use time out, I will also encourage the child to apologise to the other child and work with them to develop strategies to help them deal with the reasons why the incident took place or was about to take place.